-When the package is ready for testing, the Unity package developer makes sure there is some basic test coverage, and that the package passes internal testing.
+When a package is ready for testing, a Unity package developer makes sure there is some basic test coverage, and that the package passes internal testing.
 The package also needs at least preliminary documentation, an updated changelog, and licensing.

-By default, pre-release packages do not appear in the list of packages you can install; however, you can force the Package Manager to show them by enabling the Enable Pre-release Packages project setting.
+By default, pre-release packages don’t appear in the list of packages you can install.
+However, you can force the Package Manager to display them by enabling the Enable Pre-release Packages project setting.

-For a list of stable packages released for this version of the Editor, see Released packages.
+For a list of stable packages released for this version of the Editor, refer to Released packages.

 Click on any of the following links to see the documentation for the package: